arc64/cheat-sheets-for-journalists/scraping/01-intro.md

 While you should be fine collecting publically avaliable data, there are [legal](http://datajournalismhandbook.org/1.0/en/getting_data_7.html), [licencing](http://opendefinition.org/licenses/), and [compasionate](http://lethain.com/an-introduction-to-compassionate-screenscraping/) considerations to think of when scraping.

+One thing to remember when you scrape is that computers are fast.
+Humans are slow, and if you scrape a lot of data very fast from someones website - you can stop that site from working.

 ---

 ## Most common things to scrape